leon-matthews/rust-playground/books/oreilly_rust/README.md

 ## Currently

-Read Chapter 11, *Traits and Generics*
+Read Chapter 11, *Traits and Generics*, continuing from page 266.

+## Next

+Take custom error type from *traits_and_generics/main.rs* and add to sample code from Chapter 7, *Error Handling*.